SUNY-Plattsburgh-CSC-KWM/simple-shape-editor-Nishankhadgi/Readme.md

 These events trigger transitions between states.

 * From Idle:
+  * Event: User clicks the 'create' command.
+(Gemini missed this one)
+    * Action: Expose the shape types
+    * Transition To: Idle.
   * Event: User clicks the 'rectangle' command.
     * Transition To: Creating Rectangle.
   * Event: User clicks the 'circle' command.